So you’re determined to learn how the Pinterest algorithm really works so that you can generate more free traffic to your website or blog?

 Broadly speaking, Pinterest looks at how popular pins from your website are.

-Hence, you want pins from your blog to be saved, clicked, and interacted with as much as possible.
-This will send a clear signal to Pinterest that your site is a source of high-quality content.
+Therefore, you want to generate as much engagement for your pins as possible.
+Your goal is to have people save, click, and interact with them.
+This will send a signal to Pinterest that your site is a source of high-quality content.

-Now, how can you improve your domain quality with Pinterest?
+So how can you improve your domain quality for the Pinterest algorithm?

 Let’s look at five key steps you can take: